Grupp-17/canvas-discord-bot/README.md

 ## Options in "config.json"

 ### Discord specific
-- `"discord_command_prefix" : "<prefix>",` - The prefix that will be used to communicate with the bot in Discord.
+- `"discord_command_prefix" : "<prefix>"` - The prefix that will be used to communicate with the bot in Discord.
 Default prefix "!"

 ### Internal scheduler loops
 - `"monitor_scheduler_interval" : <seconds>` - Interval of loop that fetches data from Canvas in X seconds.